 The neck of the Beagle is a bit elongated, relative to the body.
 Plus, the neck is sturdy and well-built.
 All these qualities make it easier for them to drop their heads to the ground and pick up scents.

-Beagles also have shorter legs than most dogs with a similar body size.
+Beagles also have shorter legs than most dogs, relatively.
 Again, this makes it easier for the dogs to sniff up scents because their heads are generally closer to the floor.
 Tracking game for many hours isn’t easy without these physical qualities.

 Beagles are also prized for their adaptability while hunting.
 Here’s where their adaptability comes in use: